Compton Police Department: 1888 – Asbury McComas

 After an investigation of some widely circulated allegations, a special meeting of the city board of trustees was held on December 31, 1888, and formal charges were filed against Asbury McComas.
 The board had concluded that the Marshal was not turning license fees and dog taxes over to the City Treasurer as he was legally bound to do.
 He was asked to pay up and resign, which he did shortly thereafter.
 Records do not indicate whether he ever turned the taxes over to the city.

 One history of Compton, referring to the appointment of the first City Marshal, Police Judge and Street Superintendent, states that bonds of up to $5,000 were fixed for "principal officers".
 It is not clear whether McComas was included among these, but if so, that would have been a means for the city to recoup its funds.

 McComas was reappointed in 1892 to the Marshal's position, to "fill the vacancy caused by the failure of F.H.
 Carson, the constable recently elected, to qualify".

 1924 – World War I Veterans abuse allegations

-In October 1924, the LA County grand jury investigated charges against Compton officers F.E.
+In October 1924, the LA County grand jury investigated charges against Compton officer F.E.
 Carpenter and other officers for the "mistreatment" of World War I veterans.
 Paul Dalton, a disabled vet was shot at by Carpenter when he refused to stop for a traffic violation.
 Other disabled veterans, E.C.
 Wilson and Henry Engbarth, also testified that Wilson was "beaten by a police officer at Compton without cause".